Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

 \subsubsection{Overall Performance}

 \textbf{Overall Performance.} The main experimental results are summarized in Table~\ref{tab:main}.
-It can be found that all RL-trained agents, both with and without \proj, substantially outperform the zero-shot baseline, confirming the necessity of RL in incentivizing active-reasoning capabilities.
+Across tasks, all RL-trained agents, both with and without \proj, substantially outperform the zero-shot baseline, confirming the necessity of RL in incentivizing active-reasoning capabilities.
 Compared to vanilla RL methods, incorporating \proj consistently improves final performance across datasets and algorithms, with non-marginal gains observed in 14 out of 18 reported metrics.
-On CD, PPO+\proj boosts EM by 16.2\% and GRPO+\proj yields further gains, while on SP, GRPO+\proj achieves the best F1-word and F1-char scores.
-On GN, \proj delivers striking improvements, raising GRPO by 30.1\% and helping GSPO reach a near-perfect 99.74\% EM.
-In PE and MR, \proj also brings steady gains, with GSPO+\proj improving movie recommendation accuracy by 41.0\%.
-Overall, these results demonstrate that \proj provides consistent and significant benefits across diverse active reasoning tasks.
+On CD, PPO+\proj boosts EM by 16.2 points and GRPO+\proj yields further gains.
+On SP, GRPO+\proj achieves the best F1-word and F1-char scores.
+On GN, \proj leads to substantial improvements, raising GRPO by 30.1 points and enabling GSPO to reach a near-perfect 99.74 EM.
+In PE and MR, \proj also brings steady gains, with GSPO+\proj improving movie recommendation accuracy by 41.0 points.
+Overall, these results indicate that \proj provides consistent benefits across diverse active reasoning tasks.

-\textbf{Comparing to frontier reasoning models.} We can also find that advanced reasoning LLMs perform strongly on active reasoning tasks where the latent state space $\mathcal{S}$ is finite and enumerable (e.g., GN and CD), but show limitations when $\mathcal{S}$ is infinite and unenumerable.
-In SP and PE, their metrics lag behind those of RL-trained Qwen-7B models, { indicating that effective reasoning over unbounded state spaces is not achievable by large-scale RL with outcome reward training alone, but requires principled mechanisms such as \proj to strengthen credit assignment.}
+\textbf{Comparing to frontier reasoning models.} We can also find that advanced reasoning LLMs perform strongly on tasks where the hypothesis space $\mathcal{H}$ is finite and enumerable (\textit{e.g.}, GN and CD).
+However, their performance degrades on tasks with large, infinite, or continuous hypothesis spaces (\textit{e.g.}, SP and PE), where they lag behind RL-trained Qwen-7B models equipped with \proj. {These observations suggest that large-scale RL with outcome reward training alone may be insufficient for effective active reasoning over unbounded hypothesis spaces, and that mechanisms explicitly addressing credit assignment, \textit{e.g.}, \proj, could provide complementary benefits. }

-\textbf{Better Stability and Optimality of Training.} Beyond final performance, \proj substantially improves training dynamics.
-As shown in Fig.~\ref{fig:main_rewards}, vanilla RL methods for active reasoning exhibit higher variance and instability, with rewards prone to collapsing after partial convergence.
-By contrast, \proj enables them to maintain monotonic or near-monotonic reward improvement without catastrophic drops (or at much later steps).
-Therefore, agents not only converge more reliably but also reach higher optima.
-These results highlight the dual benefit of \proj: stabilizing reinforcement learning while guiding policies toward more informative and effective active-reasoning behaviors.
+\textbf{Better Training Stability and Optimization Behavior.} Beyond final performance, \proj improves training dynamics.
+As shown in Fig.~\ref{fig:main_rewards}, vanilla RL methods exhibit higher variance and instability, with rewards prone to collapsing after partial convergence. {By contrast, incorporating \proj\ leads to more stable training trajectories, with largely} monotonic or near-monotonic reward improvement and much fewer abrupt drops, and enables better optimization behavior.
+These results suggest the dual benefit of \proj: {stabilizing optimization while encouraging more informative exploration.}